qooxdoo/qooxdoo/qooxdoo/documentation/manual/source/pages/gui_toolkit/ui_form_handling.rst

     });
     form.addButton(resetbutton);

-Now the form is complete and we can use the default rendere to render the form and add it to the document.
+Now the form is complete and we can use the default renderer to render the form and add it to the document.

 ::

     // create the view and add it
     this.getRoot().add(form.createView(), {left: 10, top: 10});

-Running this code will create a form as described above and will look like this.
+Running this code will create a form as described above which will look like this:

 |Result of the code example|

 .. |Result of the code example| image:: codesampleform.png

-If you want to get another look & feel, you can specify a different renderer in the createView method.
+If you want to get a different look and feel, you can specify a different renderer in the createView method.

 ::